 Supportive book-sharing is about having a stimulating and rich interaction between an adult and a child over a picture-book.
-It is not simply ‘reading’ to a child who listens passively.
-Rather, adults engage the child in an active exchange about the book, pitched to be sensitive to the child’s interest and cues, with a fluid interchange between them.
+Rather than reading to a passive listener, supportive book-sharing involves the carer engaging the child actively in conversation about the picture content, relating it to their own experience, and encouraging the child’s curiosity and thinking skills.

 Sharing books in this way with a young child is the single most effective way for a parent or carer to support their child’s development.
 The practice propels children’s linguistic development, and has been termed a ‘language acquisition device’.
 By encouraging engagement and providing responsive interactions, book-sharing helps promote the child’s ability to sustain their attention, as well as advancing their concept development and social understanding.

 Most important of all, sharing a book with a young child is an enriching and rewarding emotional experience for both the child and the adult.